geonetwork/core-doc-sources/eng/developer/source/mef/index.rst

 #.
 Import a metadata record from a different GeoNetwork version to allow a
     smooth migration from one version to another.

-All these operations regard the metadata and its related data as well.
+#.
+Capture metadata plus thumbnails and any data uploaded with the metadata record.

 In the paragraphs below, some terms should be intended as follows: